 We love Thanksgiving … and the leftovers even more!
 There is something comforting about indulging in leftover turkey and dressing.
-Our go-to has always been the tried and true leftover turkey sandwich, but you can only live on sandwiches for so long, right?!?
-One of our favorite winter comfort meals is chicken pot pie but at Thanksgiving, we swap out the chicken for leftover turkey.
-This recipe for leftover turkey pot pie is easy to prepare and you probably have most of the ingredients already on hand.
+Our go-to has always been the tried and true moist maker sandwich, but you can only live on sandwiches for so long, right?!?
+One of our favorite winter comfort meals is cast iron chicken pot pie, but on Thanksgiving, we swap out the chicken for leftover turkey and serve it with leftover orange cranberry sauce.
+This leftover turkey pot pie recipe is easy to prepare, and you probably have most of the ingredients on hand.

 Key Ingredients and Substitutions